siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/100-2025-02-18-sequence-operations-in-kotlin.md

 Kotlin is a powerful and modern programming language that offers various tools and features to make development more efficient and readable.
 One such feature is **sequences**, which provide a flexible way to perform operations on collections efficiently.
 Unlike lists or arrays, sequences process elements lazily, which can significantly improve performance when working with large data sets.

-In this blog post, we will explore **sequence operations in Kotlin**, their advantages, how to use them effectively, and best practices to optimize performance.
+In this article, we will explore **sequence operations in Kotlin**, their advantages, how to use them effectively, and best practices to optimize performance.

 ## What Are Sequences in Kotlin?